lakejs/lake/README.md

 ## Running tests

 Lake depends on a lot of browser APIs and ao needs a real browser environment for running the test cases.
-You can run all tests visibly by visiting `http://localhost:8080/tests/`, or execute `pnpm test` command to run the tests in headless mode.
+You can run all tests visibly by visiting `http://localhost:8080/tests/`, or execute the `pnpm test` command to run the tests in headless mode.

 ## License